patlevin/face-detection-tflite/README.md

 While this example isn't that much simpler than the **MediaPipe** equivalent, some models (e.g. iris detection) aren't available in the Python API.

+Note that the package ships with two models:

+* `FaceDetectionModel.FRONT_CAMERA` - a smaller model optimised for
+  selfies and close-up portraits; this is the default model used
+* `FaceDetectionModel.BACK_CAMERA` - a larger model suitable for group
+ images and wider shots with smaller faces

+If you don't know whether the image is a close-up portrait or you get no detections with the default model, try using the `BACK_CAMERA`-model instead.

 ## Installation